Ana Fernández / SEO

 1. Who are you talking to?

-• What is its context?
+• What is their context?

-Someone who has just discovered that they have a problem is not the same as someone who is already comparing options to solve it.
+Someone who has just discovered they have a problem is not the same as someone who is already comparing options to solve it.

 • Discovery: educational articles, lists, explanatory videos.